Laogai: "Reform through labor"

 Forced labor defines Laogai prison camps, according to Harry Wu, who has characterized the system as:

 Prisoners are roused from bed at 5:30 a.m., and at 6:00 a.m. the zhiban from the kitchen wheels in a cart with tubs of corn gruel and cornbread ... at 7:00 a.m. the company public security cadre (captain) comes in, gathers all the prisoners together, and authorizes any sick prisoners to remain in the barracks.
 Once at the worksite, the captain delegates production responsibilities ...

 At lunchtime the zhiban arrives pulling a handcart with a large tub of vegetable soup, two hunks of cornbread for each prisoner, and a large tube of drinking water ... after about 30 minutes, work is resumed until the company chief announces quitting time in the evening.
 Generally the prisoners return to the barracks at about 6:30 p.m.

 Upon return it is once again a dinner of cornbread, corn gruel, and vegetable soup.

 At 7:30 p.m., the 2-hour study period begins...

 At 9:30 p.m., no matter what the weather, all prisoners gather together outside the barracks for roll call and a speech from the captain.
 At around 10:00 p.m., everyone goes to bed.

 During the night no lights are allowed and no one is allowed to move about.
 One must remain in one's assigned sleeping place and wait until 5:30 a.m. the next morning before getting up, when the whole cycle begins again.

-Quota filling was a big part of the inmates' lives in Laogai camps.
+Quota-filling was a big part of the inmates' lives in Laogai camps.
 Undershooting or overshooting the target productivity governs their quality of life.
 Not making the number may result in solitary confinement or loss of food privileges.
 Generally, food rations are cut by 10–20% if a worker fails to meet the standard.
 Some prisoners excel and are able to do more than what is required of them.
 They sometimes receive extra or better quality food.
 It has been argued that this extra food is not worth the extra calories burned to be more productive, so many prisoners choose to do the minimum with minimum effort, thereby saving as much energy as possible.

-Working conditions in Laogai camps are substandard.
+Working conditions in Laogai camps are often described as substandard: